|

 "Guide to Opportunistic Infections".
 Regardless of CD4+ cell count, yearly

 monitoring for tuberculosis is becoming increasingly important.
+Thanks to

-for providing this information
+gay.com for providing this information

 |